Max-Vassilev/MouseCamTracker/README.md

 ## Used Technologies:
 1. asyncio (via Django Channels for real-time asynchronous features)
-2. Webserver (with Uvicorn for USGI)
+2. Webserver (with Uvicorn for ASGI)
 3. WebSockets
 4.
 5.